If you're looking for summer getaways, you might notice that many flights seem more expensive than ever.

-The same goes for the attractions, beaches, and National Parks of the U.S., too.
-In 2021, we analyzed the surge in crowds at National Parks in the U.S. If you're stuck going in peak times, you have to wake up before dawn, or wait to head into the park until the early evening to beat the crowds.
+The same goes for the attractions, beaches, and national parks of the U.S., too.
+If you're stuck going in peak times, you have to wake up before dawn or wait to head into the park until the early evening to beat the crowds at national parks.
 But if you travel at the end of summer, you can skip those headaches and just enjoy the parks at normal hours instead.

-Finally, there's one more fantastic, time-off-saving reason to fly at the end of August: Labor Day weekend.
+Finally, there's one more fantastic reason to fly at the end of August: Labor Day weekend.

 Basically, the key to finding a cheap summer flight is similar to what it's like any other time of the year: Flexibility.
-And now more than ever, it's critical to follow The Flight First Rule and scope out your flights first to lock in the best deal.
+Now more than ever, it's critical to follow the Flight First Rule, searching for flights first before planning anything else.

 September is Even Cheaper

 Labor Day may mark the end of summer for many … but officially, summer doesn't end until Sept.
 22. And you'll often find the cheapest flights for summer travel in September.

 Remember how much cheaper flights were at the end of August on our Minneapolis (MSP) to Calgary (YYC) flights?
 Well, you're going to like the looks of the September calendar.